whatsnexx/C_Sharp_Tutorial/README.md

 Describes how to send an event through the Whatsnexx.TicketBus from a Console application in Visual Studio.

+<h5>View examples in <a href="https://github.com/whatsnexx/PHP_Tutorial">PHP</a> and <a href="https://github.com/whatsnexx/Java_Tutorial">Java</a>.</h5>

 Getting Started
 ------------------
-The whatsnexx [ticketbus](https://github.com/whatsnexx/Whatsnexx/wiki/TicketBus) handles REST and SOAP Web Service request to send events.
+The whatsnexx [ticketbus](https://github.com/whatsnexx/whatsnexx.github.com/wiki/7.-Ticket-Bus-Introduction) handles REST and SOAP Web Service request to send events.
 In this example, we will demonstrate how to send and event to the Whatsnexx ticketbus using a WCF client.
 If you are not familiar with WCF, the MSDN documentation can be found [here](http://msdn.microsoft.com/en-us/library/dd456779.aspx).
-You will need following to send a request to the [ticketbus](https://github.com/whatsnexx/Whatsnexx/wiki/TicketBus) service.
+You will need following to send a request to the [ticketbus](https://github.com/whatsnexx/whatsnexx.github.com/wiki/7.-Ticket-Bus-Introduction) service.
 <table width="100%" border="1px">
 <tr><th align="left">Attribute</th><th align="left">Type</th><th align="left">Description</th></tr>
 <tr><td>Account Id</td><td>GUID</td><td> Provided by Whatsnexx.</td></tr>